roman01la/libx.core/README.md

 ### Lightweight `doseq`
 Expands into `loop` for simple form `(doseq [x coll] ...)`
+- [ ] Unroll into a sequence of expressions for constant `coll` values

 ### Lightweight `for`
 Expands into `loop` returning `lazy-seq` for simple form `(for [x coll] ...)`
+- [ ] Unroll into a sequence of expressions for constant `coll` values

 ### Collection transforms fusion in `->>` macro
 - [x] 2+ adjacent `map`